-L6.1 - Understanding of the primary characteristics of sovereignty as a contested practice within International Relations and the ability to link these to the changing frontiers of 'identity' and 'belonging' within global politics.
-(KU)

-L6.2 - An understanding of the ethical dimensions of International Relations and the role of ethical discourse in addressing global political problems.
-(KU)

-L6.3 - An advanced ability to apply International Relations theory to 'real world' events and to think creatively about the applied dimensions of the discipline.
-(KU)

-L6.4 - The ability to critically interrogate key concepts in International Relations and identify the contribution of theoretical perspectives for the future challenges of international politics.
-(KU)

-L6.5 - An awareness of the burden of responsibility in documenting continuity and change within global politics, especially as it relates to questions of violence, gender, race, nation and statehood within a geopolitical world.
-(GA)

-L6.6 - A command of a substantial body of empirical, theoretical and practical knowledge about international politics and an ability to clearly articulate this knowledge in both written and spoken form.
-(KU)

-L6.7 - An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
-(KTS)

-L6.8 - A preparedness for work or further study with an enhanced portfolio of skills and a knowledge of the current potential opportunities for graduates within the social sciences.
-(PPP)

-L6.9 - An advanced reflexivity as evidenced by the ability to understand and use feedback and guidance as part of a resilient learning culture fostered throughout the degree.
-(GA)
+- L6.1 Understanding of the primary characteristics of sovereignty as a contested practice within International Relations and the ability to link these to the changing frontiers of 'identity' and 'belonging' within global politics.
+(KU) - L6.2 An understanding of the ethical dimensions of International Relations and the role of ethical discourse in addressing global political problems.
+(KU) - L6.3 An advanced ability to apply International Relations theory to 'real world' events and to think creatively about the applied dimensions of the discipline.
+(KU) - L6.4 The ability to critically interrogate key concepts in International Relations and identify the contribution of theoretical perspectives for the future challenges of international politics.
+(KU) - L6.5 A command of a substantial body of empirical, theoretical and practical knowledge about international politics and an ability to clearly articulate this knowledge in both written and spoken form.
+(KU) - L6.6 An awareness of the burden of responsibility in documenting continuity and change within (global) politics, especially as it relates to questions of violence, gender, race, nation and statehood.
+(GA) - L6.7 An appropriate range of analytical and professionally relevant skills to facilitate access to employment or further study and an awareness of the potential opportunities open to graduates of social science disciplines (KTS). - L6.8 An ability to conduct their own political research, whether qualitative or quantitative, informed by appropriate research methodologies and theoretical frameworks.
+(KTS) - L6.9 An ability to reflect on individual performance and respond to constructive criticism, evidenced by engagement with feedback and guidance as part of a resilient learning culture fostered throughout the degree (PPP).